khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 1. The user chooses the logical operator (`is` or `is not`) from a dropdown
 1. The user chooses the value of the filter from a dropdown (for example, a `@username`)
 1. The user needs to repeat steps 1–4 for each filter they want to use
 1. Once done, the user needs to confirm the search to trigger it.
-They do so by clicking on the search button or by using their keyoboard.
+They do so by clicking on the search button or by using their keyboard.

 ## Accessibility guidelines